Default asset configuration

 Can I have different defaults for different automations?

 Yes.
-Each automation has its own default asset setting.
+Each automation keeps its own default.
 Configure them independently based on each automation's purpose.

 Does changing the default affect existing synced items?

-No. Changing the default only affects where new Notion items are routed.
-Existing items remain linked to their current asset.
+No. It only affects where new Notion items are routed.
+Existing items stay linked to their current asset.

 How do I know which asset is the default?

-The default asset is marked with a green chip on your automation's asset list.
-If no green chip is visible, no explicit default is set and 2sync uses the first available asset.
+It carries a green Default chip in the automation's asset list.
+If no chip is visible, no explicit default is set and 2sync picks one for you.

 How do I set the default automation for a task or event in Notion?